 The game of Cat and Mouse isn’t a long-term solution.
 Netflix and BBC et al have got quicker and quicker at detecting shared VPN IP addresses.
 And as the number of blacklisted shared IPs grow, the number of customers connected through the remaining open IPs will increase.
 Making them even easier to detect.

 Getting a dedicated IP from a VPN is the best way to combat the VPN ban.
 Buying your own dedicated IP means that your VPN connection is unique to you.
 Meaning streaming services such as Netflix or BBC iPlayer won’t be able to identify you as a VPN user as your IP address will not facilitate an abnormally large number of connections to its services.

 NordVPN offers an excellent dedicated IP service.
-The service costs $70/year and is available in United States (Buffalo), Germany (Frankfurt), United Kingdom (Milton Keynes) and Netherlands (Amsterdam).
+The service costs $70/year and is available in the United States (Buffalo), Germany (Frankfurt), United Kingdom (Milton Keynes) and the Netherlands (Amsterdam).

-Unlike PureVPN, NordVPN guarantees that you won’t be sharing your dedicated IP address with anyone else.
+Unlike some cheaper VPNs, NordVPN guarantees that you won’t be sharing your dedicated IP address with anyone else.
 It’s yours and only yours.
 This means your service will never be blacklisted from Netflix, BBC iPlayer or any service that detects and blacklists VPNs.

-I’ve been using PureVPN’s dedicated IP service to watch BBC iPlayer since December.
-It’s provided me with 100% uptime access to iPlayer and I can’t really the service.
+I’ve been using PureVPN’s dedicated IP service to watch BBC iPlayer since December 2017.
+It’s provided me with 100% uptime access to iPlayer (via a laptop).
 It only costs $1.99 for a server in the UK and allows me to watch BBC iPlayer content in HD and listen to TMS while abroad.

 You can buy a dedicated IP with PureVPN in the following countries; Australia, Canada, Hong Kong, Germany, Malta, UK, US.